-The word “Ristretto” actually means “restricted” in Italian, which is precisely what happens when this drink is prepared.
+The word “Ristretto” is the Italian word meaning “restricted”, which is precisely what happens when this drink is prepared.
+This drink also goes by the name “short shot”.
 The amount of water that flows into the cup is restricted, which is the key when it comes to this type of espresso.

-Ristretto has a rich and sweet flavor, with a lot of crema.
+Ristretto has a rich and sweet and more intense flavor, with a lot of crema.
 It tends to be much darker and denser than standard espresso.
-Many baristas prefer ristretto for milk-and-coffee hot or iced drinks.
-Its intensity easily cuts through the flavor of the milk.
+Many baristas at coffee shops prefer ristretto for milk-and-coffee hot or iced drinks.
+It’s intensity easily cuts through the flavor of the milk.